lad/ldapfs/README.md

 This is a small Fuse based file system written using fuse-python and python-ldap.
 It allows you to mount an LDAP hierarchy as a set of files and directories on disk.
-It is most useful for examing an existing hierarchy.
+It is most useful for examining an existing hierarchy.

 **I use this solely for development purposes.
 It has never been used in